 Exams are right around the corner.
-The temptation to hit the panic button, throw out your existing timetable, and just try to power through whatever subject or topic is worrying you most at any given moment is real.
+The impulse to hit the panic button, throw out your existing timetable, and just focus on the subject or topic stressing you out the most is real 💯

 Don’t: Stay up late studying

 When you can count the number of hours you have remaining until the exam on one hand, it can feel like you need to use every second of that time to cram as much information as possible into your head.
-Plenty of time to sleep once exams are over, right?
+You can sleep once exams are over, right?

-Humans are not built to manage without sleep, so the study you think you’re getting done at 2 am is, I’m afraid to say, probably not all that effective.
-Even overlooking the fact that your brain is unlikely to absorb much new info at 2 am, the next day, you’ll lose a lot in terms of ability to focus and exam endurance.
-Key exam skills include being able to properly understand and engage with the questions being asked, and remaining concentrated throughout the entire exam in order to answer them, but fatigue brought on by lack of sleep will deprive you of these skills.
+Well… no. Humans are not built to manage without sleep, so the study you think you’re getting done at 2am is, I’m afraid to say, probably not that effective.
+The next day, you’ll also lose a lot in terms of ability to focus and exam endurance.
+To do well in an exam, you need to properly understand and engage with the questions being asked, and remain concentrated throughout the entire exam period.
+The fatigue you’ll feel from a lack of sleep will deprive you of these!

 Make sure you’re getting a good night’s sleep during the week and whatever extra bit of study you think you’ve missed will be more than made up for by how alert, focused, and ready you are when the actual exam begins.